Police clear pro-Palestinian protest camp and arrest 33 at DC campus as mayor's hearing is canceled

-WASHINGTON (AP) — Police cleared a pro-Palestinian tent encampment at George Washington University early Wednesday and arrested demonstrators, hours after dozens marched to the home of the school’s president as city officials prepared to appear before Congress on the protest’s handling.
+WASHINGTON (AP) — Police using pepper spray cleared a pro-Palestinian tent encampment at George Washington University and arrested demonstrators early Wednesday, hours after dozens marched to the home of the school’s president as city officials prepared to appear before Congress on the protest’s handling.

 After the crackdown, Bowser told reporters that she and police made the decision to clear the camp based on shifting information about increased threats to public safety.
 “Our response to demonstrations is always rooted in public safety and responsibility,” she said.